 Regardless of whether we get the 6K garnishing, we certainly hope that Olympus gives us 4K video with the Log profile seen in the two E-M1 models.
 Oh, and a headphone jack wouldn’t go amiss this time (which was only available to the OM-D E-M5 Mark II via the HLD-8G grip (opens in new tab)).

 6. No optional paid-for Log mode

 Following Panasonic’s lead in offering log modes is something that Olympus needs to do, but charging consumers for the privilege of using it is something it definitely doesn’t.
-Indeed, Panasonic’s decision to make its V-log an additional in-body purchase opens a troubling can of worms; rumour and innuendo says that the optional “license” for the GH5’s V-log was a litmus test to see how consumers would react to paying for other camera features that come locked as standard.
+Indeed, Panasonic’s decision to make its V-log an additional in-body purchase opens a troubling can of worms – one that is painfully present on the full-frame Panasonic Lumix S1 (opens in new tab) and S1R (opens in new tab) cameras.

-On the other hand, this could also be seen as selling consumers a product that strongarms them into paying extra to access features that it already possesses.
-We can’t see Olympus adopting this approach, as the OM-D (and PEN) line has always been about offering premium products rather than penny pinching or competing on price.
-Consider this a bullet dodged for the E-M5 Mark III… though perhaps not for the GH6.
+On the other hand, this could also be seen as selling a product that strong-arms customers into paying extra to access features that it already possesses.
+We can’t see Olympus adopting this approach, as the OM-D line has always been about offering premium products rather than penny pinching or competing on price.
+Consider this a bullet dodged for the E-M5 Mark III.

 The Fujifilm X-T100 (opens in new tab) boasts a three-direction tilting LCD, which combines the fully articulated design with levered tilting to offer the best of both worlds.
 The Pentax K-1 and K-1 Mark II, meanwhile, boast an incredibly inventive Flexible Tilt-type screen armature that offers innovation, if not necessarily practicality.
 We can definitely see Olympus having spent a few R&D pennies on developing its own take on Fujifilm’s hybrid design.